min9kwak/tumor-controller/README.md

 However, this poses a fundamental challenge:
 - **No pre-disease baselines exist**: Patients typically do not undergo MRI scans before tumor development
 - **High anatomical variability**: Each patient's brain structure is unique, making generic healthy brain templates unsuitable
-- **Need for patient-specific reconstruction**: A personalized approach is required to generate realistic healthy brain images
+- **Need for patient-specific reconstruction**: A personalized approach is required to generate realistic pseudo-healthy brain images

 ## 💡 Our Approach

 Previous methods for tumor removal in brain MRI often fail to preserve anatomical structures.
 We developed **BrainNormalizer**, a novel framework that leverages **Canny Edge Maps** with **ControlNet** to:
 - ✨ Remove tumor regions from diseased brain MRI
-- 🔧 Reconstruct healthy tissue while **preserving patient-specific anatomical structures**
+- 🔧 Reconstruct pseudo-healthy tissue while **preserving patient-specific anatomical structures**
 - 🎨 Utilize edge conditioning to maintain structural integrity during inpainting

 > **🔑 Key Innovation:** Our method exploits the domain knowledge that **healthy brains are roughly symmetric**, using flipped edge maps as structural guidance for the generation process.